top of page

 Her research has received top paper awards at leading international conferences and has been published in top-tier journals such as Journal of Communication and New Media & Society.
 In 2013 she was named a Docking Faculty Scholar, an award given by the University of Kansas to a faculty member who has “distinguished themselves early through exceptional research and teaching.”
 In January 2014, the Association for Education in Journalism and Mass Communication named her an Emerging Scholar in recognition of my research on social media and social change.
 Seo received her Ph.D. in mass communications from Syracuse University in 2010 where her dissertation was awarded the all-university Doctoral Prize.

 Seo teaches courses on social media, research methods and strategic campaigns.
-Her “excellence and innovation in teaching” earned her teaching awards from the Association for Education in Journalism and Mass Communication and the University of Kansas.
+Her “excellence and innovation in teaching” earned her teaching awards from the Association for Education in Journalism and Mass Communication and the University of Kansas (e.g., teaching innovation award, service learning award and graduate educator award).
 Critical and analytical thinking and independent learning are at the core of her teaching, as she believes these are important tools students will require in whatever profession they pursue in an increasingly complex world.
 She strives to help students build reasoning abilities and spark their imagination.
 And her classes combine theoretical and hands-on approaches to issues by enabling students to work with real-world clients.
 Most of all, she is excited about the idea of potentially helping students realize their dreams.

 Seo’s research and teaching are influenced by her professional experience in journalism and strategic communication in South Korea and the United States.
 Prior to her graduate studies in the United States, Seo was a foreign affairs correspondent for South Korean and international media outlets.
 During that time, she traveled extensively to cover major international events including six-party talks on North Korea’s nuclear issues and gatherings of world leaders such as the United Nations and Asia-Pacific Economic Cooperation summit talks.
 She has also consulted to U.S. and Korea-based nongovernmental organizations regarding their social media strategies and relations with international press.